Shared-Inc/CloudForge/README.md

 cloudForge.compileSass(); // Want to just compile Sass?
 No problem!

+// OR

+cloudForge.develop(); // Automatically compile on code changes and launch an auto refreshing browser for testing.

 // See below for a full list of available methods.

 ```